BiancaNobelia/biancanobelia.github.io/_projects/humanoid-robot.md

 date: 2022-01-13
 ---

-## Project Overview
+## Research Overview

-This project focused on implementing a **balance control system** for the **ERISA humanoid dance robot**, used in the **Indonesian Dance Robot Contest (KRSTI)**.
+This research focused on implementing a **balance control system** for the **ERISA humanoid dance robot**, used in the **Indonesian Dance Robot Contest (KRSTI)**.
 In KRSTI, robot stability is a key scoring factor — each zone involves different dance motions and transitions that can easily cause a robot to fall.

 To stabilize ERISA under dynamic conditions, I implemented a **closed-loop PD controller** using **pitch feedback** from an IMU sensor, supported by a **Ground Projection of Center of Mass (GCoM)** analysis based on a simplified **Five-Link model**.